PaytonWebber/mcts-rs/README.md

 ## Introduction

-Monte Carlo Tree Search (MCTS) is a heuristic search algorithm used for decision-making processes.
+Monte Carlo Tree Search (MCTS) is a search algorithm used for decision-making processes.
 This project provides a Rust implementation of MCTS that efficiently manages memory using an arena allocator.
 By storing all nodes in a central arena, we avoid the overhead of reference counting and interior mutability, resulting in a more performant and idiomatic Rust codebase.

-The included Tic-Tac-Toe game serves as a practical example of how the MCTS algorithm operates.
+The included Tic-Tac-Toe game serves as a practical example of how to use the MCTS library.

 ## Features